-£nil (2022: £nil) was utilised from the unrestricted designated training fund during the year for staff and trustee training.
-The functional assets fund was increased by £8,072 (2022: £4,129 decrease), in line with the current value of the assets stated in the balance sheet at 31 March 2023. £15,010 has been retained in the unrestricted general fund to maintain the minimum target level set in the reserves policy: £30,000 has been transferred to a designated property maintenance fund for expenditure on building improvements.
+£nil (2023: £nil) was utilised from the unrestricted designated training fund during the year for staff and trustee training. £9,345 (2023: £nil) was utilised from the increase), in line with the current value of the assets stated in the balance sheet at 31 March 2024.
+A net amount of £27,390 has been retained in the unrestricted unrestricted designated property maintenance fund during the year for property maintenance.
+The functional assets fund was increased by £1,787 (2023: £8,072 general fund to maintain the minimum target level set in the reserves policy

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2023
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2024

-25 Restricted funds
+Restricted funds 25